Professor of Law

 Federal Courts

-Kimberly Wehle (formerly Kimberly N. Brown) joined the law school after several years of teaching as an Associate Professor at the University of Oklahoma College of Law and a Visiting Professor at the George Washington University Law School.
+Kimberly Wehle joined the law school after several years of teaching as an Associate Professor at the University of Oklahoma College of Law and a Visiting Professor at the George Washington University Law School.
 She teaches and writes in the areas of administrative law, federal courts and civil procedure.
 She is particularly interested in separation of powers questions, as well as in the constitutional implications of structural and technological innovations in modern government.

-Wehle is the author of three books that explain complex constitutional concepts for lay audiences.
-She is a contributor for BBC World News and BBC World News America on PBS, and an opinion contributor to The Atlantic, Politico, The Bulwark and The Hill.
-She was an on-air legal analyst and commentator for CBS News.
 In addition, she appears regularly as a guest legal analyst on constitutional topics such as separation of powers and impeachment with outlets including CNN, MSNBC, NPR’s Morning Edition, PBS NewsHour and Fox News.
 Her articles have also appeared in The Baltimore Sun, The Los Angeles Times, and NBC News Think.
 She is regularly interviewed and cited by prominent print journalists on a range of newsworthy legal issues.
+She received the law school's Faculty Award for Public Discourse Scholarship in 2021.

 She hosts a show on Instagram called #SimplePolitics with Kim Wehle at @kimwehle.
 She also tweets @kimwehle.
 She is the 2020 recipient of the prestigious University of Maryland System Board of Regents Faculty Award for excellence in scholarship.